How To Nail Your 2019 Influencer Marketing Strategyby: Dustin Hawley | Wednesday October 9, 2019

 Influencer marketing has evolved substantially over the past few years.
-And it's expected that by 2020, the global spend on influencer marketing is expected to reach $5-$10 billion.
+And it's expected that by 2020, the global spend on influencer marketing will reach $10 billion.
 Those numbers are immense, and it's a clear indicator of the popularity influencer marketing possesses.
 If you haven’t yet incorporated influencer marketing into your 2019 marketing strategy, you may want to strongly reconsider that approach.
 With that said, it’s still important to plan your strategy well before you kickstart your marketing campaigns.

-The intent of this article is to guide you through how to plan a successful influencer marketing strategy, and then deploy those tactics and achieve results.
+This article intends to guide you through how to plan a successful influencer marketing strategy, and then deploy those tactics and achieve results.
 Some organizations have been dipping their toes in the waters of influencer marketing, and likely will use 2019 as a springboard to launch their marketing efforts into the influencer marketing stratosphere.
 They have already established some ideas and concepts around their marketing endeavors, and are all but ready to finally pull the trigger.

 There's a lot that goes into an influencer marketing campaign.
 So how do you start?

-Fact is, working with influencers is not a one size fits all decision.
-There are a plethora of factors and layers to the process, both in the execution and the initial decision making.
+Fact is, working with influencers is not a one size fits all solution.
+There are many factors and layers to the process, both in the execution and the initial decision making.
 For example, you can invest in micro-influencers in your niche.
 Or you can contract big-budget, large-scale influencers to capitalize on the volume of their audiences.
 And the reasoning behind each approach varies depending on your intent.
 And at times, your access.
-Another example: Lesser-known influencers can typically be accessed through a direct message on social media, or through email.
+Another example: Lesser-known influencers can typically be accessed through a direct message on social media or email.
 On the other hand, influencers with 100,000 followers or more can be more difficult to access initially.
-It’s more likely that they’re featured on marketplace platforms or represented by managers or a influencer markeing agencies, like Viral Nation.
+It’s more likely that they’re featured on marketplace platforms or represented by managers or influencer marketing agencies, like Viral Nation.

 1. Identify Your Target Audience